-There are lots of reasons to love a health savings account, or HSA.
-An HSA complements its cousin, the individual retirement account, or IRA.
+An HSA, or health savings account, complements its cousin, the individual retirement account.
 Steadily accumulating money in both of these savings vehicles can pump up your total retirement reserves.

-- You can sign up for an HSA if you have a qualifying high-deductible health insurance plan.
+- You can sign up if you have a qualifying high-deductible health insurance plan.
 HSAs are designed to help you pay the medical costs that aren’t covered by the plan.

 - The savings are an above-the-line tax deduction, which means you don’t have to itemize.
 The money is subtracted from your earnings before you arrive at your adjusted gross income, or AGI.

-Here are four ways to manage HSAs with IRAs to maximize the benefits.
+Here are four ways pairing an HSA with an IRA can help you maximize benefits.

 Only once in your lifetime, you can roll money from your IRA into your HSA.
 You are limited to the amount the IRS says you can contribute in a year, and if you decide to roll the maximum allowable, you can’t contribute any more that year.